Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

      ```

 4. **Navigate to the Project Directory**:
-   - Use the `cd FlipperZero-EZ-Manifest` command to change to the project directory that was created when you cloned the repository.
+   - Use `cd FlipperZero-EZ-Manifest` to change to the project directory that was created when you cloned the repository.

 5. **Run the Script**:
    - Execute the script using the following command: